Computational tools for twisted topological Hochschild homology of equivariant spectra: Hochschild homology for Green functors

 One motivation for developing a Hochschild theory for Green functors is the desire for an algebraic analogue of the twisted topological Hochschild homology discussed in Section \ref{sec:relTHH}.
 Let $H \subset G \subset S^1$ be finite subgroups and $R$ an $H$-ring spectrum.
 As seen in \cite{BlGeHiLa}, there is a weak equivalence

-where ${}^{g}\!N_H^G R$ denotes $N_H^GR$ with the bimodule structure twisted on one side by the Weyl action.
+where $N_H^G R^e$ denotes the enveloping algebra $N_H^G R \wedge (N_H^G R)^{op}$, and ${}^{g}\!N_H^G R$ denotes $N_H^GR$ with the bimodule structure twisted on one side by the Weyl action.
 A full algebraic analogue of relative THH therefore requires a notion of $G$-twisted Hochschild homology for an $H$-Green functor $\m{R}$, defined using norms on Mackey functors.
 We now recall the definition of Mackey functor norms from \cite{HillHopkins16}.

-\begin{defn} Let $H$ be a finite group, and let $\m{M}$ be an $H$-Mackey functor.
+\begin{defn} Let $H$ be a subgroup of a finite group $G$, and let $\m{M}$ be an $H$-Mackey functor.
 The \emph{norm} $N_H^G \m{M}$ is defined to be the $G$-Mackey functor

 \end{defn}

 \begin{defn} Let $H \subset G \subset S^1$ be finite subgroups, and let $\m{R}$ be an associative Green functor for $H$.
 The \emph{$G$-twisted Hochschild homology} of $\m{R}$ is defined to be